-The ATW TALKS are a series of talks and lectures at the ATW, the Institut für Angewandte Theaterwissenschaft at Justus-Liebig-Universität Gießen.
-They have been taking place in a monthly interval since the end of 2015.
-The aim of the ATW TALKS is to create a forum for discussions on contemporary dance, theatre and performance, contributing to the academic and artistic discourse at the institute, in the city and in the Hessian theatre landscape.
-What is often considered an advantage of the ATW, will be equally true for the talks and lectures: hidden away from a general public with its necessity for self-representation, the context in Gießen offers a unique possibility for an open exchange with a critical perspective, for intense and extensive debates.
-Each edition of the ATW TALKS will be moderated by members of staff working at the institute.
+Taking place in a monthly interval since the end of 2015, the ATW TALKS are an open format for discussion organised by the ATW, the Institut für Angewandte Theaterwissenschaft, Justus-Liebig-Universität Gießen, Germany.
+The aim of the ATW TALKS is to create a forum for debating contemporary dance, theatre and performance, thereby contributing to the academic and artistic discourse in the city, in the Hessian performing arts scene and beyond.
+What is often considered an advantage of the ATW is equally true for the talks: hidden away from a general public with its necessity for self-representation, the context in Gießen offers a unique possibility for an intense, extensive and critical exchange.
+Each edition of the ATW TALKS is moderated by members of staff working at the institute.
 Invitations are extended to artists and academics from the performing arts and affiliated disciplines.
-The talks and lectures will generally be conducted in English, on certain occasions though, they might be conducted in German or French.
+The talks are generally conducted in English, on certain occasions though, they might be held in German or French.

 Concept and organisation: Georg Döcker